-4.5.9 As part of the Housing Stock Options Review, the Council is looking into different ways the shortfall in the Housing Revenue Account can be overcome(16).
+4.5.9 As part of the Housing Stock Options Review, the Council is looking into different ways the shortfall in the Housing Revenue Account can be overcome(17).
 One of the possible options is estate renewal, where the existing social rented housing is re-provided through funding from additional private housing on the estate.

-4.5.10 Estate renewal is being actively considered at Wornington Green, which is an estate owned by Kensington Housing Trust, just south of the Paddington main line.
-A planning application for the redevelopment of the estate in a number of phases is expected in the autumn of 2009.
-The Homes and Community Agency are understood to support the scheme.
+4.5.10 Estate renewal is being actively considered at Wornington Green, which is an estate owned by Kensington Housing Trust, just south of the Paddington mainline.
+A planning application for the redevelopment of the estate in a number of phases has been granted subject to the signing of the necessary s106 agreements.
 In addition to the provision of new social rented accommodation and market housing, the redevelopment will reconnect Portobello Road to Ladbroke Grove at the Barlby Road junction.

 4.5.11 Whilst Wornington Green is the only estate allocated in this plan for renewal, there is active consideration of the potential of estate renewal in Latimer.
-The Council will begin preparatory work on an Area Action Plan for the Latimer area in 2009/2010.
+The Council will begin preparatory work on an Area Action Plan for the Latimer area in 2010.

 4.5.12 As part of the masterplanning work, it is intended to reconnect the street pattern that has been completely destroyed by the post-war redevelopments.
-This will allow the Latimer Road Underground station to be a better focal point.
+This will allow the Latimer Road Underground Station to be a better focal point.
 The area is currently without a local centre, and the masterplanning proposals will address this deficiency.